Chevrolet Cruze Insurance Rates

 When you’re ready, shop for cheap Chevy Cruze rates by entering your ZIP code into our FREE quote comparison tool

-The average insurance prices for a Chevrolet Cruze are $1,360 every 12 months for full coverage.
-Comprehensive insurance costs an estimated $248 a year, collision insurance costs $512, and liability is $442.
-A liability-only policy costs around $496 a year, and high-risk insurance costs $2,968 or more.
+The average insurance rates for a Chevrolet Cruze are $1,360 a year for full coverage.
+Comprehensive insurance costs around $248 a year, collision insurance costs $512, and liability coverage is estimated at $442.
+Liability-only coverage costs approximately $496 a year, and high-risk coverage costs $2,968 or more.
 16-year-old drivers cost the most to insure at up to $5,214 a year.

 Average premium for full coverage: $1,360